 Hawker Siddeley Harrier GR.3

 The Hawker Siddeley Harrier was developed by Hawker Siddeley for the Royal Air Force (RAF) in the 1960s.
 The vertical/short take-off and landing (V/STOL) concept was repeatedly attempted during this time period.
 The Harrier was the first to be successful.
 The RAF ordered both the GR.1 and GR.3 variants and a slightly modified version known as AV-8A was exported to the United States Marine Corps (USMC) in the 1970s.
 The GR.3 was a single-engine, single-seat jet measuring 46 feet in length with a 25 foot wingspan.
 It was powered by a Rolls Royce Pegasus 103 turbofan.
 Four vertical flight puffer jets utilized engine bleed air, mounted in the nose, tail, and wingtips.
 Due to its V/STOL capability, the Harrier didn’t require long runways and ground facilities like that of other fixed-wing aircraft.
 The aircraft proved important and effective in the Falklands War.
-It was retired from RAF in 2011 and some of these aircraft for sale can be found on the open market.
+It was retired from RAF in 2011 and some of these military aircraft for sale can be found on the open market.

 Douglas A-4 Skyhawk